samirprakash/typegraphql-server-boilerplate/docs/graphql-samples/forgotpassword.md

-### Confirm User Mutation
+### Forgot Password Mutation

-This is an example mutation that can be executed in the graphql playground to make sure that the confirmation user process is working as expeected.
+This is an example mutation that can be executed in the graphql playground to make sure that the forgot password user flow is working as expeected.

-> Before testing this mutation make sure to register a new user
+Check the database and find a registered user.
+Use the registred user's email to execute the below mutation.

 Copy the content below and go to `http://localhost:4000/graphql` to see this mutation in action.

-Please keep this example updated till the time we keep making changes to the confirmUser mutation.
+Please keep this example updated till the time we keep making changes to the `forgotPassword` mutation.

 ##### Execute:

 ```
 mutation{
-  confirmUser(token: "041f10f2-dd25-4834-a708-74c58ed3f19c")
+  forgotPassword(email: "TestUser1@test.com")
 }
 ```